midweste/cloudflare-spf-flattener/README.md

 This PHP library allows you to:

-- retrieve the v=spfflat spf record from Cloudflare
+- retrieve the v=spfmaster spf record from Cloudflare
 - flatten a spf record into ips addresses
 - split a flattened spf record into primary and child spf records
 - update the root spf record (v=spf a mx include:spf1.domain.com include:spf2.domain.com -all)